akka/akka-http/docs/src/main/paradox/security/2018-09-05-denial-of-service-via-decodeRequest.md

 Rationale for the score:

  * A:H: Server runs into OOM, so availability is highly affected.
- * E:H: It’s relatively simple to exploit.
+ * E:H: It's relatively simple to exploit.

 ## Affected Versions